python/cpython/Doc/library/re.rst

 ``\b``
    Matches the empty string, but only at the beginning or end of a word.
-   A word is defined as a sequence of Unicode alphanumeric or underscore characters, so the end of a word is indicated by whitespace or a non-alphanumeric, non-underscore Unicode character.
+   A word is defined as a sequence of word characters.
 Note that formally, ``\b`` is defined as the boundary between a ``\w`` and a ``\W`` character (or vice versa), or between ``\w`` and the beginning/end of the string.
    This means that ``r'\bfoo\b'`` matches ``'foo'``, ``'foo.'``, ``'(foo)'``, ``'bar foo baz'`` but not ``'foobar'`` or ``'foo3'``.

-   By default Unicode alphanumerics are the ones used, but this can  be changed by using the :const:`ASCII` flag.
+   By default Unicode alphanumerics are the ones used in Unicode patterns, but this can be changed by using the :const:`ASCII` flag.
+Word boundaries are determined by the current locale if the :const:`LOCALE` flag is used.
    Inside a character range, ``\b`` represents the backspace character, for compatibility with Python's string literals.

 ``\B``
    Matches the empty string, but only when it is *not* at the beginning or end of a word.
 This means that ``r'py\B'`` matches ``'python'``, ``'py3'``, ``'py2'``, but not ``'py'``, ``'py.'``, or ``'py!'``.
-   ``\B`` is just the opposite of ``\b``, so word characters are Unicode alphanumerics or the underscore, although this can be changed by using the :const:`ASCII` flag.
+   ``\B`` is just the opposite of ``\b``, so word characters in Unicode patterns are Unicode alphanumerics or the underscore, although this can be changed by using the :const:`ASCII` flag.
+Word boundaries are determined by the current locale if the :const:`LOCALE` flag is used.

 ``\d``
    For Unicode (str) patterns: